waiting-for-dev/waiting-for-dev.github.io/_posts/2017-01-26-a_secure_jwt_authentication_implementation_for_rack_and_rails.markdown

 ## What did I expect from a JWT authentication Ruby library?

-When I looked for current Ruby libraries helping with JWT authentication I wanted them to have a string of conditions:
+When I looked for current Ruby libraries helping with JWT authentication, I wanted them to have a string of conditions:

 * I wanted it to rely on Warden, a heavily tested authentication library that works for any kind of Rack application.
-This decision was also based on the fact that most part of applications in my current company use it.
+This decision was also based on the fact that most applications in my current company use it.
 * It should be easily pluggable into Rails with Devise (which uses Warden).
-That way, in Rails applications, I could use Devise database authentication for the sign in action and JWT for the rest.
+That way, in Rails applications, I could use Devise database authentication for the sign-in action and JWT for the rest.
 * Relying on Warden and not being a full authentication system, it should be very simple to audit.
 * Zero monkey patching.
 A lot of libraries meant to work with Devise have a lot of monkey patching.
 I don't like that.
 * It should be ORM agnostic when used outside of Rails.